crossorigin="anonymous">

 I mean, his father tried to kill him as a child... why would not the mental illness... halt after the father's death?
 The Mishimas... are a powerful family of mentally ill people, who might not even admit that there's something wrong with them and might never even consider seeing a psychologist.
 The passion for power, triumphs all in the Philosophy of Tekken, of the King of Iron Fist.

-The Tekken world might suffer a lot of deaths, as it already did in the lore, but in the eyes of the family that masses everything up, power is above all else.
+The Tekken world might suffer a lot of deaths, as it already did in the lore, but in the eyes of the family that messes everything up, power is above all else.
 Muscle, stamina, technique... money, business, corporations, and world wars.
 THIS is how dangerous the thirst for any power could be.
 It all begins when sympathy for other beings, gets thrown off a cliff, and NEVER climbs back.

-49 views0 comments
+154 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page